-By setting stocking rules you can prioritise the items you hold in stock and free up working capital to invest in other areas of the business.
+By setting stocking rules you can prioritise the items you hold in stock and free-up working capital to invest in other areas of the business.

-Freeing up working capital could be extremely useful for ecommerce companies looking to gain a competitive edge in the marketplace, allowing increased investment in marketing activity, new sales channels or new product lines.
+Freeing-up working capital could be extremely useful for ecommerce companies looking to gain a competitive edge in the marketplace, allowing increased investment in marketing activity, new sales channels or new product lines.